Marcell Ozuna Player Props: Braves vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 13th in the league with a collective 8.8 strikeouts per nine innings.

-- The Red Sox have the 17th-ranked team ERA across all league pitching staffs (4.33).
+- The Red Sox have a 4.29 team ERA that ranks 17th among all MLB pitching staffs.

 - The Red Sox rank 23rd in baseball in home runs given up (128 total, 1.3 per game).